Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Introduction

-In this paper we review the role of the artificial diffusion in the class of collocated, density based schemes at low Mach number.
-We have endeavoured to present the material in a manner which is simple enough to act as an introduction for those with little experience in this field, but which still demonstrates the most important findings across this research area.
-To achieve this, we consider all three low Mach number limits - the purely convective, purely acoustic, and mixed convective-acoustic.
-We use the continuous modified equations, so that the results are independent of any specific discretisation in the class.
-Previous studies usually begin by showing that a classical transonic scheme is unsuitable for the convective limit, then proceed to `fix' this scheme to cure the accuracy problem.
-Instead, we show how artificial diffusion schemes can be designed which naturally match each limit, and proceed to discuss the advantages and disadvantages of each scheme.
-In the second half of the paper we transfer the results of the continuous analysis over to the discrete equations of a Roe-type finite-volume scheme, which allows us to compare to previous studies.
-In a sequel paper \footnote{\emph{Artificial diffusion for convective and acoustic low Mach number flows II: Application to Liou-Steffen, Zha-Bilgen and Toro-Vasquez flux splitting schemes, J. Hope-Collins \& L. di Mare}, in progress.} we extend this to three families of convection-pressure flux splittings: AUSM \cite{liou_new_1993}, Zha-Bilgen \cite{zha_numerical_1993} and Toro-Vasquez \cite{toro_flux_2012}.

-The structure of the paper is as follows.
-Firstly, in section \ref{sec:theory} we briefly cover the classical results from the single-scale and multiple-scale asymptotic expansions of the Euler equations at low Mach number.
+To achieve this, we consider all three low Mach number limits - the purely convective, purely acoustic, and mixed convective-acoustic - which are introduced in section \ref{sec:theory}.
 After this, we can review the previous literature in section \ref{sec:litrev}.
-In section \ref{sec:design} we consider the continuous modified equations, and design artificial diffusion schemes for the convective, acoustic and mixed limits in the entropy variables.
+Previous studies usually begin by showing that a classical transonic scheme is inaccurate for the convective limit, then proceed to `fix' this scheme.
+Instead, in section \ref{sec:design} we use the continuous modified equations in the entropy variables to design artificial diffusion schemes which naturally match each of the three limits independently of the specific discretisation.
 In section \ref{sec:continuous} we apply single- and multiple-scale asymptotic expansions to the modified equations of each scheme.
 In section \ref{sec:discrete} we transform the artificial diffusion to the conservative variables to find the equivalent finite-volume flux functions.
-We compare the resulting fluxes to previous works, and proceed to repeat the asymptotic expansions on the discrete equations, as well as examining the von Neumann symbols of the first order schemes.
-Finally, in section \ref{sec:examples} we show a series of numerical examples which verify the theoretical findings.\\
+We compare to previous works, and proceed to repeat the asymptotic expansions on the discrete equations.
+Finally, in section \ref{sec:examples} we show a series of numerical examples which verify the results of the previous sections.
+In a sequel paper\footnote{\emph{Artificial diffusion for convective and acoustic low Mach number flows II: Application to Liou-Steffen, Zha-Bilgen and Toro-Vasquez flux splitting schemes, J. Hope-Collins \& L. di Mare}, in progress.} we extend this to three families of convection-pressure flux splittings: AUSM \cite{liou_new_1993}, Zha-Bilgen \cite{zha_numerical_1993} and Toro-Vasquez \cite{toro_flux_2012}.